billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

        incl %edi
        movl data_items(,%edi,4), %eax

-If you remember from our previous discussion, FIXMEAMPedi; contains the index to our list of values in ``data_items``. ``incl`` increments the value of FIXMEAMPedi; by one.
+If you remember from our previous discussion, %edi; contains the index to our list of values in ``data_items``. ``incl`` increments the value of %edi; by one.
 Then the ``movl`` is just like the one we did beforehand.
-However, since we already incremented FIXMEAMPedi;, FIXMEAMPeax; is getting the next value from the list.
-Now FIXMEAMPeax;
+However, since we already incremented %edi;,
+%eax; is getting the next value from the list.
+Now %eax;
 has the next value to be tested.
 So, let's test it!

 ::